natelandau/dotfiles/README.md

 3. Opens Github to allow you to add this public key to your 'known keys'
 4. Clones this dotfiles repo to your home directory

 See, easy.
-Now you're ready to run `~/dotfiles/install.sh` and get your new computer working.
+Now you're ready to run `~/dotfiles/bootstrap/config-macOS M.sh` and get your new computer working.

 ## A Note on Code Reuse
 Many of the scripts, configuration files, and other information herein were created by me over many years without ever having the intention to make them public.
 As a novice programmer, I have Googled, GitHubbed, and StackExchanged a path to solve my own scripting needs.
 Quite often I lift a function whole-cloth from a GitHub repo don't keep track of it's original location.
 I have done my best within these files to recreate my footsteps and give credit to the original creators of the code when possible.
 Unfortunately, I fear that I missed as many as I found.
 My goal of making this repository public is not to take credit for the wonderful code written by others.
 If you recognize something that I didn't credit, please let me know.